 Lomeo also highlighted the importance and impact of collaborative partnership among these entities to change the face of medicine.
 Jacobs Institute CEO, Bill Maggio, thanked Dr. Tripathi and Mr. Lomeo for their leadership, vision, and support of JI's efforts.
-In provide inventors and entrepreneurs who have innovative ideas for new and better vascular medical devices with a trusted, non-profit, cost-effective product validation partner.
+In provide inventors and entrepreneurs who have innovative ideas for new and better vascular medical devices with a trusted, non-profit, costeffective product validation partner.
 JI then can move the validated ideas onto commercialization partners with whom it has relationships-essentially bringing an idea to reality.
 Bill Maggio, remarked, "I am convinced that if the entrepreneurial infrastructure that we are witnessing today were present when Dr. Larry Jacobs was performing his research, those discoveries would have been developed and commercialized right here in WNY."

 While partner support was key to JI's initial success, further support is required to get the i2R off the ground.
 Dr. Hopkins envisions the rapid translation of ideas into medical devices.
 Thus, he says that, "The i2R will be a proof-of-concept center where entrepreneurs can bring their ideas to validate their viability using all the resources of JI's partnerships".
-It will who is Professor of Neurosurgery and reflected on the years they spent training under Dr. Hopkins.
+It will who is Professor of Neurosurgery and Director of the Cerebrovascular Center at Mount Sinai Medical School in New York City, and Dr. Chris Ogilvy, who is Director of Endovascular and Operative Neurosurgery and Director of the BIDMC Brain Aneurysm Institute at Harvard University.
+Both warmly reflected on the years they spent training under Dr. Hopkins.
 They also shared their pride in seeing his vision realized in the GVI and JI.
 They hope to bring device improvement ideas to the i2R for validation testing.

 Dr. Hopkins worked to create JI and the Gates Vascular Institute (GVI) to honor Dr. Jacobs' legacy.
 His vision and leadership were also celebrated.
 Many neurosurgeons who trained under Dr. Hopkins came to celebrate his vision and to see how they can contribute novel ideas and approaches to the i2R.
-Among them were Dr. J Mocco,
+Among them were Dr. J Mocco, friends, and supporters.
+We look forward to another year of success and to launching the i2R.